SCHOOL FIELD TRIPS

-The third unit of the field trip features a Civil War interpreter who teaches the students about the daily life of both Confederate and Union soldiers during the 1860s.
-He teaches the students about clothing, the contents of a rucksack, foodstuffs available to the soldiers, and what living conditions might have been like.
-At the end of the program, he will usually demonstrate loading and firing a musket-rifle to the students.
+The third unit of the field trip features a Civil War interpreter, who describes the daily life of a soldier, Union and Confederate alike, during the 1860’s.
+He describes the clothing, the contents of a rucksack, foodstuffs available to the soldiers, and general living conditions during the four years of the Civil War.
+At the end of the field trip, our soldier interpreter will usually demonstrate loading and firing a musket-rifle, ending the day with a “bang!”

 The students are outside for most of the day, so the field trip program is weather permitting.
 Students, teachers, and chaperones enjoy this immersive learning experience and gain much insight to life in the 1800’s in Georgia.
 The material taught in A Day in the 19th Century aligns with the current standards for Social Studies and Georgia History taught in public and private elementary schools and middle schools throughout Georgia.